hbctraining/DGE_workshop/lessons/DGE_workflow.md

 # DESeq2 workflow

+To model counts appropriately to determine differentially expressed genes a few different tools are generally employed. **DESeq2** and **EdgeR** both use the negative binomial model and similar methods and, typically yield similar results.
+Both of these tools are very sensitive, but may be somewhat stringent in reducing false positives. **Limma voom** is another tool often used for DE analysis, but may be less sensitive for small sample sizes.
+This tool is recommended when the number of biological replicates per group grows large (e.g. > 20).

-The DESeq2 workflow is shown below in green.
+We will be using DESeq2 for DE analysis, and the workflow for the tool is shown below in green.
 After obtaining the counts associated with each gene, DESeq2 normalizes the count values to account for differences in library sizes and RNA composition between samples.
 Then, QC is performed at the gene and sample level prior to performing the differential expression analysis.

 <img src="../img/deseq_workflow_full.png" width="200">